aucontraire/cognivault/README.md

   The **RefinerAgent** takes the initial user input and clarifies intent, rephrases vague language, and ensures the prompt is structured for deeper analysis by the rest of the system.
 It uses a comprehensive system prompt with passive and active modes to guide its reasoning process.
 See [`prompts.py`](./src/cognivault/agents/refiner/prompts.py) for implementation details.

 - ### 🧾 Historian
-  The **HistorianAgent** provides relevant context from previous conversations or memory.
-It simulates long-term knowledge by surfacing pertinent background or earlier reflections.
+  The **HistorianAgent** provides relevant context using a sophisticated **hybrid search system** combining file-based and database sources.
+Features configurable search ratios (60/40 file/database split), PostgreSQL full-text search, intelligent content deduplication, and automatic fallback mechanisms for maximum reliability and performance.

 - ### 🧠 Critic
   The **CriticAgent** evaluates the refined input or historical perspective.
 It identifies assumptions, weaknesses, or inconsistencies—acting as a thoughtful devil's advocate.
 Features **structured output support** with Pydantic AI validation for type-safe critique analysis including assumptions, biases, and issue detection.